Differential item functioning via robust scaling: The R-DIF Procedure

 \section{The R-DIF Procedure}

-The overall logic of the R-DIF procedure is to obtain a robust estimator of IRT scaling parameters and then use the estimates to construct a robust test of DIF.
-It turns out that tuning the estimator to be robust to DIF is tantamount to flagging (downweighting) items with DIF during estimation.
+The overall logic of the R-DIF procedure is to obtain a robust estimator of IRT scaling parameters and then use it to construct a robust test of DIF.
+It turns out that tuning the estimator to be robust to DIF is tantamount to flagging (down-weighting) items with DIF during estimation.
 Additionally, both the estimator and test can be parameterized such that the only quantity directly affected by DIF is the IRT scaling parameter itself.
 This is importantly different from similar problems in M-estimation that require an ancillary estimate of the scale (variance) of the data, and is the key to the robustness (i.e., high breakdown point) of the R-DIF procedure.
-The main steps involved in developing the R-DIF procedure are summarized below, the remainder of this section describes each step in more detail, and the following section addresses its robustness.
+The main steps involved in developing the R-DIF procedure are summarized below, and the remainder of this section describes each step in more detail.

 The R-DIF procedure is based on an M-estimator of a location parameter, $\theta$.
 The estimator, $\tilde \theta$, can be defined in terms of the estimating equation

 which is developed in the following three steps: